redhat-developer/developers.redhat.com/CONTRIBUTING.md

 ### <a name="banner"></a> Configure the Banner Graphic

 1. Create a 2000x500 pixel banner graphic and place it at `/images/<microsite_id>/<microsite_id>_microsite_hero.jpg`
 2. Create a Sass Stylesheet at `stylesheets/_<microsite_id>.scss`.
-You can add your own styles here, but do so with care as this stylesheet will be loaded for the entire JBoss Developer site.
+You can add your own styles here, but do so with care as this stylesheet will be loaded for the entire Red Hat Developers site.
 Minimally, this stylesheet needs to specify the banner graphic and should contain the following.
 Replace the `<microsite_id>` text with the id of your Microsite.

         .wide-hero.<microsite_id> {
                 background: cdn('../images/<microsite_id>/<microsite_id>_microsite_hero.jpg');